CactuseSecurity/firewall-orchestrator/documentation/operations.md

 # Tips on Firewall Orchestrator Operations

+## Backup / Restore

+We recommend to backup the following data:

+- PostgreSQL database fworchdb using a tool like pg_dump
+- directory /etc/fworch (which is a link to /usr/local/fworch/etc)
+- optionally any customized settings like /etc/syslog-ng.conf etc. which were not automatically created during the installation process

 ## Monitoring and alerting

 Use /var/log/fworch/alert.log to generate alerts with the SIEM tool of your choice.